marcpinet/marcpinet/README.md

 # 👋 About me

-💡 Incoming PhD Researcher in Deep Learning for Anomaly Detection & Explainable AI @ Orange × Université Grenoble Alpes

-💻 I mainly use GitHub to share my personal projects, alongside some school projects I enjoyed working on
+💻 Hey, I mainly use GitHub to share my personal projects, alongside some school projects I enjoyed working on

 🥸 By the way, I have a blog where I share interesting stuff about AI (from beginner-friendly to advanced level).
 You can read more [here](https://marcpinet.me/).